stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/gpu.md

     If you specify a constraint that can't be satisfied in the partition you're submitting your job to, the job will be rejected by the scheduler.
-For instance, requesting a GeForce GPU in the `gpu` partition, which only features Tesla GPUs, will result in an error:
+For instance, requesting a RTX3090 GPU in the `gpu` partition, which doesn't feature any, will result in an error:

     ``` none
-    $ srun -p gpu -G 1 -C GPU_BRD:GEFORCE nvidia-smi -L
+    $ srun -p gpu -G 1 -C GPU_SKU:RTX_3090 nvidia-smi -L
     srun: error: Unable to allocate resources: Requested node configuration is not available
     ```

+For more information about requesting specific node features and adding job constraints, you can also refer to the ["Node features"][url_node_features] page.

 ### GPU compute modes